Removal of Confederate monuments and memorials: Unsuccessful federal legislation

-On July 22, 2020, amid the George Floyd protests, the U.S. House of Representatives voted 305-113 to remove a bust of Chief Justice Roger B. Taney from the old robing room next to the Old Supreme Court Chamber in the Capitol Building.
+On July 22, 2020, amid the George Floyd protests, the U.S. House of Representatives voted 305–113 to remove a bust of Chief Justice Roger B. Taney from the old robing room next to the Old Supreme Court Chamber in the Capitol Building.
 The bill (H.R.
-7573) would also have remove statues honoring Confederate figures and create a "process to obtain a bust of [Justice Thurgood] Marshall...and place it there within a minimum of two years."
-The bill reached the Republican-led Senate on July 30, 2020 (S.4382) and was referred to the Committee on Rules and Administration, which took no further action on it.
+7573 (116th)) would also have removed statues honoring Confederate figures and create a "process to obtain a bust of [Justice Thurgood] Marshall...and place it there within a minimum of two years."
+The bill reached the Republican-led Senate on July 30, 2020 (S.4382 (116th)) and was referred to the Committee on Rules and Administration, which took no further action on it.

 Vestigial pedestals

 The empty pedestals or plinths left after monument removal have met various fates.

-In Baltimore, one of the four empty plinths was used in 2017 for a statue of a pregnant black woman, naked from the waist up, holding a baby in a brightly-covered sling on her back, with a raised golden fist: Madre Luz (Mother Light).
+In Baltimore, one of the four empty plinths was used in 2017 for a statue of a pregnant black woman, naked from the waist up, holding a baby in a brightly covered sling on her back, with a raised golden fist: Madre Luz (Mother Light).
 The statue was first placed in front of the monument before its removal, then raised to the pedestal.
 Artist Pablo Machioli said "his original idea was to construct a pregnant mother as a symbol of life.
 'I feel like people would understand and respect that'".
 The statue was vandalized several times before it was removed by the city.

 For the toppled Silent Sam monument at the University of North Carolina at Chapel Hill, two scholars proposed leaving the "empty pedestal — shorn all original images and inscriptions — [which] eliminates the offending tribute while still preserving a record of what these communities did and where they did it....
 The most effective way to commemorate the rise and fall of white supremacist monument-building is to preserve unoccupied pedestals as the ruins that they are — broken tributes to a morally bankrupt cause."
 Instead, the plinth and its plaques were removed on January 14, 2019, at the direction of university Chancellor Carol Folt.

 The plinths of the statues in Richmond, Virginia, were removed in 2022.
+In some of Richmond's Monument Avenue intersections, the spotlights remain—pointed upward toward now-empty space.